Fixing Trigger Feel Problems After Installation

 Proper Cleaning and Lubrication

 Newly installed trigger systems may require light cleaning and appropriate lubrication.
-Manufacturing residue or debris from installation can create unwanted resistance.
-Applying a small amount of recommended lubricant to contact points helps reduce friction and improve smoothness.
+Manufacturing residue or debris can contribute to trigger feel problems by increasing friction.
+Applying a small amount of recommended lubricant to contact points improves smoothness and reduces resistance.

 Avoid over-lubrication, as excess oil may attract dust and affect long-term performance.